Ezharjan/M3U8Example/README.md

-# Local Media
+# M3U8 Example

-This folder is originally created by Alexander and the media inside shall not be misused by any developer.
+**This folder is originally created by Alexander and the videos inside shall not be misused by any developer.**

 This local media of a short video is originally from the Alexander Ezharjan's micro-film produced in 2014.
 In order to make an M3U8 live streaming from an MP4 video, Alexander's film had to be converted to `MP4` format.